ZeroDayPoke/holbertonschool-binary_trees/README.md

 - `0-binary_tree_node.c`: This file contains a function that creates a binary tree node.
 The function takes a pointer to the parent node and an integer value to store in the new node.
 It returns a pointer to the new node, or `NULL` on failure.

 - `1-binary_tree_insert_left.c`: This file contains a function that inserts a node as the left-child of another node.
 The function takes a pointer to the parent node and an integer value to store in the new node.
 If the parent node already has a left child, the new node must take its place, and the old left child must be set as the left child of the new node.

+- `2-binary_tree_insert_right.c`: Inserts a node as the right-child of another node in a binary tree.
+- `3-binary_tree_delete.c`: Deletes an entire binary tree.
+- `4-binary_tree_is_leaf.c`: Checks if a node is a leaf of a binary tree.
+- `5-binary_tree_is_root.c`: Checks if a given node is the root of a binary tree.
+- `6-binary_tree_preorder.c`: Goes through a binary tree using pre-order traversal.
+- `7-binary_tree_inorder.c`: Goes through a binary tree using in-order traversal.
+- `8-binary_tree_postorder.c`: Goes through a binary tree using post-order traversal.
+- `9-binary_tree_height.c`: Measures the height of a binary tree.
+- `10-binary_tree_depth.c`: Measures the depth of a node in a binary tree.
+- `11-binary_tree_size.c`: Measures the size of a binary tree.
+- `12-binary_tree_leaves.c`: Counts the leaves in a binary tree.
+- `13-binary_tree_nodes.c`: Counts the nodes with at least 1 child in a binary tree.
+- `14-binary_tree_balance.c`: Measures the balance factor of a binary tree.
+- `15-binary_tree_is_full.c`: Checks if a binary tree is full.
+- `16-binary_tree_is_perfect.c`: Checks if a binary tree is perfect.
+- `17-binary_tree_sibling.c`: Finds the sibling of a node in a binary tree.
+- `18-binary_tree_uncle.c`: Finds the uncle of a node in a binary tree.

 - `binary_trees.h`: This is the header file.
 It includes the definition of the `binary_tree_t` type, which is used to represent a binary tree node.
 It also includes the prototypes for all functions implemented in this project.